 - Hepatitis A is transmitted by the faecal-oral route and presents the same hazard as other gastrointestinal pathogens.
 A highly effective vaccine is available.

 - Hepatitis B is extremely infectious and the incidence of this infection continues to increase in many countries.
 A highly effective vaccine is available and staff working in hospital mortuaries and embalmers should routinely receive immunisation against this infection.
 The bodies of those who have died of, or were known to be infected with, this virus should be handled only by those wearing full protective clothing as wounds and other sites of virus escape from bodies may not be apparent when starting a procedure.

 - Hepatitis C is also highly infectious, although probably less so than hepatitis B. It is transmitted by the same routes as hepatitis B, there is no vaccine, and similar precautions to those for hepatitis B should be taken.

 The routes of transmission of hepatitis B and of HIV are similar and the precautions required to prevent the transmission of the former should be adequate to prevent transmission of the latter.
-HIV is less infectious than hepatitis B and the risk to those handling infected cadavers is therefore proportionately less.
+HIV is less infectious than hepatitis B and the risk to those handling infected human cadavers is therefore proportionately less.
 HIV can survive for many days post-mortem in tissues preserved under laboratory conditions.
-Care should be taken when handling unfixed, HIV-infected material from cadavers, or when undertaking post-mortem examinations on those infected with HIV.
+Care should be taken when handling unfixed, HIV-infected material from human cadavers, or when undertaking post-mortem examinations on those infected with HIV.
 Embalming the bodies of those known or suspected of being infected is not recommended.